 - Set Clear Goals – Employees always work more efficiently and effectively when they have a target or goal to reach, but what is incredibly important is that these goals are achievable and realistic.
 People can feel under pressure when they are set unrealistic targets, so as an HR professional, it's your job to ensure that the goal is fair and adheres to the employee’s role

 - Encourage Development – To demonstrate strong people management skills as an HR professional, you need to encourage each employee to develop their skillset.
 This means focusing on their strengths and weaknesses and helping them progress in their career development

 - Communication – One of the most important aspects of implementing people management strategies is communication.
 Without effective communication, you will be unable to display strong people management skills, develop goals, or support staff

 Types of People Management Skills

 A significant one is recognising that workforces are made up of different types of people from various backgrounds.
-With this in mind, you need to make sure that you provide people management strategies that not only help individual employees but help the workforce as a whole.
+With this in mind, as an HR professional, you need to make sure that you provide people management strategies that not only help individual employees but help the workforce as a whole.

 To thrive in this area, you will need to adopt the following people management skills:

 - Ability to motivate

 Study Accredited People Management Courses